 Arrival: Welcome to the tropics!
 You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
 (Arrive before 1 pm today).

-Case Study on The UNESCO World Heritage Wet Tropics: Before you encounter the rainforest ecosystem, you first learn just what makes this region so unique and biodiverse.
+Biodiversity and The UNESCO World Heritage Wet Tropics: Before you encounter the rainforest ecosystem, you first learn just what makes this region so unique and biodiverse.
 Researchers, scientists and tourists alike come from all over the world to discover the supreme biodiversity in this World Heritage area, a region that came to be against all odds.
 You learn why this corner of Australia–with its jade mountains and lush emerald rainforests—is a geographical anomaly.
 By luck of shifting tectonic plates, the Wet Tropics earned the longest continually growing rainforest in the world.
 Plants that ruled alongside dinosaurs still stand today.
 More than 100 animals are rare or threatened here and dozens of species live nowhere else in the world.
 You discuss ecosystem management, climate change, vulnerability versus resilience and management strategies that are used for the Wet Tropics.
 You leave with insight about and appreciation of this globally significant area you are about to visit.

 Optional Evening Activity – Documentary Film: Documentary films can inspire discussion and action, in addition to complementing the content of your trip.
 Tonight you have a choice to view one of several optional documentary films that relate to the environment (no extra cost).